JuhanPauklin/JuhanPauklinShowcaseRepo/README.md

-- 👋 Hi, I’m @VariniusKrieg
+- 👋 Hi, I’m Juhan Pauklin
-- 👀 I’m interested in ... programming
+- 👀 I’m interested in robotics, artificial intelligence and data science,
-- 🌱 I’m currently learning ...
-Github stuff
+- 🌱 I’m currently learning in Computer Science in University of Tartu
-- 💞️ I’m looking to collaborate on ... a project

 <!---
 VariniusKrieg/VariniusKrieg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.